m0ru/bak/02a_state_of_the_art.md

 Example of a very simple controller and usage of the `$scope`-service -->

 Another example for a service would be `linkeddata-service.js` that had already been written for the first won-owner-application protototype and that is still in use.
-It can be used to load and cache RDF-data^[see section [-@sec:data-on-won-nodes] for more on RDF].
+It can be used to load and cache RDF-data^[see  [section@sec:data-on-won-nodes] for more on RDF].

-Considering services, it's the angular framework can also be viewed through the lense of MVVM (see section [-@sec:mvvm]), with templates as views, scopes and controllers as view-models and services as models or as proxies for models on a web server (as we did with `linkeddata-service.js`).
+Considering services, it's the angular framework can also be viewed through the lense of MVVM (see [section @sec:mvvm]), with templates as views, scopes and controllers as view-models and services as models or as proxies for models on a web server (as we did with `linkeddata-service.js`).

 <!-- <!--TODO { TODO get syntax-highlighting to work in figures (see comment in .tex) }-->